Mrian07/Proyeksi/docs/release-notes/12-0-0/README.md

 ## Installation and Updates

-To use OpenProject 12.0 right away, create an instance and [test 14 days for free in the Cloud](https://start.openproject.com/).
+To use ProyeksiApp 12.0 right away, create an instance and [test 14 days for free in the Cloud](https://start.openproject.com/).

-Prefer to run OpenProject 12.0 in your own infrastructure?
+Prefer to run ProyeksiApp 12.0 in your own infrastructure?
-Here you can find the [Installation guidelines](../../installation-and-operations) for OpenProject.
+Here you can find the [Installation guidelines](../../installation-and-operations) for ProyeksiApp.

 Want to upgrade from your self-managed Community version to try out the Enterprise premium features?
 [Get a 14 days free trial token directly out of your current Community installation.](https://www.openproject.org/blog/enterprise-edition-upgrade-test-free/)  Navigate to the -> *Administration*-> *Enterprise Edition* and request your trial token.

-## Migrating to OpenProject 12.0
+## Migrating to ProyeksiApp 12.0

-Follow the [upgrade guide for the packaged installation or Docker installation](../../installation-and-operations/operation/upgrading/) to update your OpenProject installation to OpenProject 12.0.
+Follow the [upgrade guide for the packaged installation or Docker installation](../../installation-and-operations/operation/upgrading/) to update your ProyeksiApp installation to ProyeksiApp 12.0.
 Please note the blue box on top of the page.

-We update the hosted OpenProject environments (Enterprise Cloud) automatically.
+We update the hosted ProyeksiApp environments (Enterprise Cloud) automatically.

 ## Credits and contributions